mika314/universe-and-everything-inside/README.md

 ## Chapter 1

 The universe is enormous and populated with wondrous creatures.
 Take John, for example.
 He is sleeping and smiling in his sleep.
 He has black hair, a potato-shaped nose, and funny round ears.
 The young man lies down on the bed and hides under a purple blanket with a diamond pattern.

 7 o'clock in the morning.
 The radio alarm turns on, and the morning sun fills the room.

 The young man wakes up and goes to brush his teeth.

 John is studying at the university.
 He is going to become a car designer.
 Today, he has math, chemistry, and English classes.

 A young man goes to the kitchen to make breakfast.
 He makes fried eggs sunny side up, a PB&J sandwich, and a cup of black tea.

 After finishing the tea, he was thinking:

 "Do I really need to go to math classes?
 Can I skip math and go to chemistry and English?"

 John decided to skip math and go to bed for a nap.

 At 11 o'clock in the morning, the sun's rays filled the room.
 The young man opened his eyes.

 "Am I making it in time for chemistry?
 Looks like it is too late.
 Chemistry classes start at 11:15; I am going to be late." - this thought flies through the head of the young man.

 He decided to skip chemistry classes, too.

 Someone rings the doorbell.
 John opens the door.
 Sabina stands on the porch.
 She is a blond girl with green eyes and an upturned nose.

 "Are you still at home?
 Did you decide to skip math, too?" asked Sabina.

 "I am skipping Chemistry, too," John replied.

 "Come on, let's go to Chemistry.

 John takes his backpack and puts a couple of notebooks and a pen inside.

 "Let's go."

-Джон сидит на лекции по химии и усердно записывает за профессором. Доска изпечерена химическими формулами в нижнем правом углу мелкими буквами. У профессора странная особенность писать только в одном месте доски, и мелкими буквами, так что задний ряд ничего неможет прочитать.

-Сабина, что-то написала на маленькой бумашке, сложила бумашку пополам и придвинула Джону.

-"<3<3<3", было написано на бумажке.

-Джон посмотрел в глаза Сабине и улыбнулся. Она улыбнулась ему в ответ.

-На перерыве Джон и Сабина решили выйти на улицу и посидеть на лавке. Чуть-чуть подалеку на газоне лежали две кошки. Нежелись на солнышке.

-"Вот везет же им, не надо им учиться, лежат себе на солнышке", кивнула головой в сторону кошек Сабина.

-"Раньше вот дикие собаки были, а теперь кошки", заметил Джон.

-"Ага, точно я как-то особо не обращала внимания, правда странно как-то".

-Кошка лизнула себе лапу и перевернулась на другой бок.

-После лекции по химии молодой человек и девушка пошли в кафетерию обедать. Джон взял себе бутерброд с сыром и вечиной и бутылку энергетической воды, Сабина взяла себе салат. Они сели за столик на улице.

-"Каждый раз когда профессор Шмит читает лекцию мне хочется спать.", пожалловался Джон.

-"Он наверное энергетический вампир", предположила Сабина.

-"Чтобы было, если бы люди питались не едой, а информацией?"

-"Если бы мы питались информацией, у меня бы тогда возникла бы изжога от лекций Шмитта", хихикнула Сабина.

-Джон хмыкнул солидарно.

-Оба замолчали и каждый погрузился в свои мысли и пережовывание еды.

-"Вот ты утром про кошек говорил, посмотри во еще кошка прошла", кивнула Сабина в сторону проходящей кошки.

-"Гуляет сама по себе, странно как-то", ответил Джон.

-"А почему нам странно видеть кошку саму по себе, вот белок кругом полно, а мы на них внимания не обращаем особо"

-"Ну кошки же домашние животные, а белки дикие. Вот эта кошка ведет себя как дикая"

-"Угу", согласилась Сабина, и почесала кончик своего носа.

-Они опять замолчали.

-Занятия по английскому прошли незаметно. Сабина отвезла Джона домой, и сама поехала к себе.

-"Кошки, что за дела с этими кошками", думала девушка.

-"Кошки, кошки, кошки", вертелись у нее в голове.

-Загорелся желтый на светофоре, Сабина притормозила, чтобы остановиться. Загорелся красный.

-С левой стороны остановился серебристый Порш. Девушка глянула в окно Порша. За рулем сидела пожилая женщина, с идеальной прической, макияжем и безупречном деловом костюме. Женщина глянула в глаза Сабине, слегка улыбнулась и кивнула. Загорелся зеленый. Порш повернул налево, Сабине надо было ехать прямо.

-Приехав к себе на квартиру, девушка разделась и пошла в ванную принимать душ. Выйдя из ванной, она накинула банный халат, взяла расчёску и стала расчесывать свои длинные белокурые волосы.

-"ОК Гугол, включи вечерний плейлист", попросила девушка.

-Заиграла музыка. Персональный помощник от Гугла.

-Хотелось есть. Девушка пошла на кухню и стала варить спагетти. Закинула ингредиенты соуса на сковородку, нашла в холодильнике стринговый сыр и стала его потихоньку жевать.

-Пришла СМСка он Джона:

-"Доехала до дома? Что делаешь?"

-"Спагетти", ответила девушка.

-"Ясно, я книжку читаю"

-"Что читаешь?"

-"Дети капитана Гранта :)"

-"Что это на тебя нашло?"

-"Да вот, захотелось, ладно буду читать, просто хотел узнать, нормально добралась до дома"

-"Я тут на светофоре интересную женщину в серебристом Порше видела, не знаю, что мне в ней такое запало. Она мне головой кивнула, почему-то"

-"Интересно"

-"И кошки эти"

-"Кошки, кошки, кошки. Ладно я читать буду XOXO"

-Спагетти сварились, Сабина переложила их на тарелку и полила соусом.

-Из мини Гугла играла Тейлор Свифт.

-"ОК Гугол, стоп"

-Музыка отключилась. Сабина взяла пуль от телевизора и стала выбирать что посмотреть на Нетфликсе.

-Доев спагетти, девушка сама не заметив заснула. Проснулась часа чеез два, положила посуду в посудомоечнкю машину.

-И легла спасть к себе в постель.

-## Глава 2

-Мяу, мяу! Орали кошки под окном. Сабина встала и закрыла окно, чтобы как-то приглушить орание кошек.

-## Глава 3

-Sabina woke up slightly earlier then alarm.
-Morning was cloudy.
-She had a physics class, math and CAD workshop scheduled for today.

-Girl went to the kitchen and made her breakfast.

-1.2.1.2.1.1.1.1.1.1.2 Сан-Франциско

-1.2.1.2.1.1.1.1.1.1.3 Сан-Диего

-1.2.1.2.1.1.1.1.1.2 Аляска

-1.2.1.2.1.1.1.1.1.3 Миннесота

-1.2.1.2.1.1.1.1.2 Канада

-1.2.1.2.1.1.1.1.3 Мексика

-1.2.1.2.1.1.1.2 Европа

-1.2.1.2.1.1.1.2.1 Англия

-1.2.1.2.1.1.1.2.1 Испания

-1.2.1.2.1.1.1.2.1 Германия

-1.2.1.2.1.1.1.3 Антарктида

-1.2.1.2.1.1.1.3 Луна

-1.2.1.2.1.1.2 Марс

-1.2.1.2.1.1.2.1 Фобос

-1.2.1.2.1.1.2.2 Даймос

-1.2.1.2.1.1.3 Плутон
+John sits in the chemistry class and diligently writes notes after the professor.
+The blackboard is filled with chemistry formulas on the bottom right side of the board with small writing.
+The professor has a strange habit of writing only on one side of the board with small text, so students in the back row cannot read anything.

+Sabina writes something on the post-it note, folds the note in half, and slides it to John.

+John unfolds the note: "<3<3<3"

+John looks into Sabina's eyes and smiles.
+Sabina smiles back.

+On the break between classes, John and Sabina decided to go outside and sit on the bench.
+Next to the bench, two cats lay on the lawn and enjoyed the sun.

+"Lucky cats, they don't need to study anything, just lying in the sun," Sabina nodded in the direction of the cats.

+"We had dogs, and now we have cats," John noted.

+"Huh, that is true, I didn't notice it before, you're right, it is strange."

+The cat licked its paw and then turned to the other side.

+After classes, the young man and the girl went to the cafe for lunch.
+John picked a sandwich with cheese and bologna and a can of Monster drink.
+Sbina ordered a salad.
+They sat at a table outside the cafe.

+"Every time Professor Shmit reads his lectures, I am getting extremely sleepy," John complained.

+"He might be a vampire who is sucking the energy from people," Sabina suggested.

+"What if people instead of eating normal food could get energy from information?"

+"If we were ingesting information instead of normal food, I'd get a heartburn after lectures of Smith," Sabina chuckled.

+John chuckled.

+John and Sabina stopped talking and got into deep thought and chewing.

+"In the morning you mentioned cats, look, one more cat," Sabina nodded in the direction of the cat.

+"Strange, stray cat," John replied.

+"Why is it strange to see a stray cat?
+We have squirrels around all the time and it feels normal."

+"Hmm... cats are domesticated animals, and squirrels are wild, this cat behaves like a wild animal."

+"Mhm," Sabina agreed, and scratched the tip of her nose.

+They stopped talking again.

+English classes passed without anything extraordinary.
+Sabina gave a ride to John to bring him home and then went home.

+"Cats.
+What's the deal with cats?", the girl thought.

+"Cats, cats, cats."

+Traffic light showed a yellow.
+Sabina started braking.
+Traffic light turned to red.

+On her left, a silver Porsche stopped.
+The girl looked in the Porsche's window.
+An old woman was sitting behind the wheel with a spotless hairdo, makeup, and spotless business suit.
+The woman looked into Sabina's eyes, slightly smiled, and nodded to her.
+The traffic light turned green.
+The Porsche turned left and Sabina proceeded forward.

+The girl, upon arriving at her place, decided to take a shower.
+After showering, she put on a bathrobe and started brushing her long, blond, curly hair.

+"OK Google, play the evening playlist," the girl asked.

+Music started playing.

+She felt hungry, so the girl went to the kitchen and started making spaghetti.
+She put sauce on the pan, then found a string cheese in the fridge and started nibbling on it.

+There is a text message from John:

+"How did you get home?
+What do you do?"

+"Spaghetti", the girl replied.

+"Got it, I am reading a book"

+"What do you read?"

+"Captain Grant's children"

+"That's an interesting choice."

+"Yep, for some reason I wanted to read that book, anyhow I'll continueto read.
+Just wanted to check if you arrived home safely."

+"Something interesting happened at the traffic light.
+I saw a woman in a silver Porsche, and for some reason I'm still thinking about her; I have no idea why.
+She nodded to me, for some reason."

+"Interesing."

+"And cats."

+"Cats, cats, cats, cats.
+Okey, I'll read XOXO"

+Spaghetti finished cooking.
+Sabina put it on the plate and covered it with the sauce.

+Google Mini plays Taylor Swift.

+"OK Google, stop"

+Music stopped.
+Sbina took the remote and started looking what to watch on Netflix.

+She finished her spaghetti and fell asleep without noticing it.
+She woke up at 2 in the night, put the plate in the dishwasher, and went back to bed.

+## Chapter 2

+Mew, mew!
+Cats were yowling outside.
+Sabina closed the window trying to muffle the cats' yowling.

+## Chapter 3

+Sabina woke up slightly earlier than her alarm.
+The morning was cloudy.
+She had a physics class, math, and CAD workshop scheduled for today.

+She went to the kitchen and made her breakfast.

+1.2.1.2.1.1.1.1.1.1.2 San Francisco

+1.2.1.2.1.1.1.1.1.1.3 San Diego

+1.2.1.2.1.1.1.1.1.2 Alaska

+1.2.1.2.1.1.1.1.1.3 Minnesota

+1.2.1.2.1.1.1.1.2 Canada

+1.2.1.2.1.1.1.1.3 Mexico

+1.2.1.2.1.1.1.2 Europe

+1.2.1.2.1.1.1.2.1 England

+1.2.1.2.1.1.1.2.1 Spain

+1.2.1.2.1.1.1.2.1 Germany

+1.2.1.2.1.1.1.3 Antarctica

+1.2.1.2.1.1.1.3 Moon

+1.2.1.2.1.1.2 Mars

+1.2.1.2.1.1.2.1 Fobos

+1.2.1.2.1.1.2.2 Daimos

+1.2.1.2.1.1.3 Pluto

 1.2.1.2.1.2 Альфа Центавра

-1.2.1.2.1.3 Вега
+1.2.1.2.1.3 Vega

 1.2.1.2.2 Рукав Стрельца